*New* SDS Homepage

 Student Disability Services (SDS) Operations Overview

-SDS staff work both in-person and in virtual modalities to ensure that disability support services and accommodations are provided for student access needs.
+SDS staff work both in-person and in virtual modalities to ensure that disability access and accommodation assistance is provided for students in an environment that fits their needs.

-• Meetings with SDS staff are held in person in the SDS offices, via the online Webex platform provided by UMBC, or via telephone call.
+• Meetings with SDS staff are held in person in the SDS offices, via the online Webex platform provided by UMBC, or via telephone call if that is the only access modality available to them.

-• SDS-registered students will log into their online Accommodate student account to schedule meetings with staff, or for self-service tasks such as scheduling accommodated/proctored tests.
+• SDS-registered students will log into their online Accommodate student account to schedule meetings with staff and for self-service tasks such as scheduling accommodated tests/quizzes.

 • If you need a meeting time outside of business hours, please contact a staff member directly via email to request an alternative time be arranged.
 Evening hours can be scheduled on request.

-• NEW student accommodation requests require registration, submission of disability documentation, and an INTAKE appointment.
+• NEW student accommodation requests require registration, submission of disability-identifying documentation, and an INTAKE appointment.
 Register online at Student Disability Services Registration Form.

-• If you do not have your disability documentation and would like to consult with a staff member, please call or email and you will be connected to a staff resource person.
+• If you do not have your disability documentation and would like to consult with a staff member, please call or email.
+You will be connected to a staff resource person to assist you in brainstorming solutions.
+We can also assist with connecting to local health providers that have prompt availability and who take the University insurance.

-• Plan to allow for up to two weeks processing time for staff to review the registration and to respond to the high volume of new student intake requests.
+• Plan to allow for up to two weeks of processing time for staff to review new registrations and to respond to the high volume of new student intake requests.
 We try to accommodate all urgent situations, however next-day service for accommodation implementation is not always possible.
+This is important to consider when requesting access support related to testing as the process to schedule test appointments and to obtain tests from faculty takes a couple of days to arrange.

 HELPFUL CAMPUS SUPPORTS: